pengowray/VaraHuffmanNet/README.md

 * Bytes 10 and 11: SymbolCount: The number of unique/distinct symbols (8-bit characters) used in the original message
   *  Same as the number of entries in the Huffman Table 1 (or double the number for the table's byte length)
   *  Which is also the number of leaf nodes in the Huffman tree
   *  Possible values are 1 to 256 (hex: `01 00` to `00 01`).
-Zero-symbol or empty messages are always sent as an empty unencoded message and not Huffman encoded (even with the "ForceHuffman" option enabled which I added, because it caused a crash and hasn't been debugged) so this field never has a 0 value.
+Zero-symbol or empty messages are sent as an empty Plain Bytes message and not Huffman encoded, so this field does not have a 0 value in normal operation (unless ForceHuffman option is used)
   *  For example, the message `Hi!!` will give a value of 3.
   *  Bytes 10 and 11 together make up a little-endian 16-bit integer.
 Unless the message uses all 256 characters, byte 11 has a value of 0.
 (TODO: confirm this)
   *  All symbols are 8-bit bytes (e.g. typically ascii characters).
 There's no support for other sized symbols or sequences.

 * Huffman Table 1 (starting byte 12)
   *  2-byte structure repeated SymbolCount times.
-    *  1 byte: a symbol (byte) found in the message
+    *  1 byte: an 8-bit symbol (character) found in the message
     *  1 byte: integer length of its prefix code in number of bits
   *  Example: "H\2" (the letter H will be represented with a bit sequence two bits long)
   *  The prefix code (bit sequence) for the letter is stored at the end of the message in Huffman Table 2